 What should I expect from my first visit?The initial consultation usually takes about an hour.
 During this time Lake will take a full case history including questions about your current complaint, previous injuries, general health and medical history, as well as a few questions about your lifestyle.
 You will then normally be asked to remove some of your clothing* and to perform a simple series of movements.
 A full examination routine, including Osteopathic and standard Medical diagnostic tests, will be used to determine any areas of weakness, strain or inflammation in your body. *Depending on the complaint it is quite usual to be asked to undress to your underwear.
 This is to allow for a full holistic diagnosis, for example, recurrent head or neckaches could result from the pelvis or lower back segments not functioning properly.
-A gown is available.
-If this would make you feel more comfortable please do not hesitate to ask.
-Equally, feel free to wear shorts, a bikini top or open backed swimming costume.
+Feel free to wear shorts, & if relevant a bikini top or open backed swimming costume.
 On occasion, additional investigations may be required (via your GP) before a suitable treatment plan can be developed.
 Once the examination has been completed and a treatment plan formulated, this will be discussed and agreed with you.
 Providing it is appropriate and time allows, a treatment will be given on your first visit.
 (Therefore it helps if you have considered your medical history in advance and can give a succinct version.)
 At the end of the consultation, advice on exercises and posture will be given to perform at home between treatments so that you can aid your own recovery.
 If there are any questions at any point during the consultation or afterwards, please do not hesitate to ask or telephone.

 Some people have no soreness, others do experience some discomfort after their treatment, usually similar to the soreness you would feel after some new unaccustomed activity, but it is usually short lived.
 You will be advised during your consultation what to expect and to ring if you have the slightest concern or need advice.

-Do I need to be refered by my doctor?
+Do I need to be referred by my doctor?
 No. Though if you are claiming back your money from a health insurance policy, check with your insurer first.

 Is this confidential and are my notes secure?
 Absolutely!
 No information will be passed to anybody.
 Occasionally, Lake might suggest the need to contact your doctor, but this will only be with your consent.
 All notes are kept in a secure filing cupboard and no personal details are computerised.